elie29/store/README.md

 - Download the [latest release](https://github.com/elie29/store/releases) and include it as a lib to the project
 - Run `npm install @eli29/store`
 - Optionally run
-   - `npm install rxjs` : If it is not installed already
+  - `npm install rxjs`: If it is not installed already
-   - `npm install lodash` : if you want to use cloneDeep and not installed already
+  - `npm install lodash`: If you want to use cloneDeep and not installed already

 Once the store dependencies installed, we need to: